itwasjoke/TeamWise/README.md

 <img src="https://github.com/itwasjoke/TeamWise-android/blob/main/screenshots/logo.png?raw=true" style="width: 30%">
 </p>

-## The theme of the site and the logic of work
+## The theme of the app and the logic of work
 TeamWise is an application for sharing tasks in a team between its members.
 Each of the participants has a specific position and tasks.
 A team is usually a team that works within a task, project, or organization.
 Every team must have a leader.